smoketurner/notification/README.md

 curl -X GET -H "Range: id;max=100" http://localhost:8888/v1/notifications/test -i
 ```

-To paginate through results, if there are more notifications available, the service will include a `Next-Range` HTTP response header that you can specify in a `Range` header on a subsequent request.
+If there are more notifications available, the service will include a `Next-Range` HTTP response header that you can specify in a `Range` header on a subsequent request.
 This will allow you to paginate through all of the results, up to a 1000 notifications.

 ### Deleting individual notifications